 • Defensive Tackle: The defensive line depth chart remains mostly intact for 2026, but Devonte Wyatt, Colby Wooden, and Karl Brooks are all set to hit free agency after the upcoming season.
 It would make sense for Green Bay to add to the defensive line this offseason to avoid needing to rebuild the entire depth chart next year.

-• Cornerback: The Packers have only one cornerback under contract beyond the 2026 season (Nate Hobbs), so this will almost certainly be a position addressed relatively early in the draft.
+• Cornerback: The Packers have only one cornerback under contract beyond the 2026 season (Benjamin St-Juste), so this will almost certainly be a position addressed relatively early in the draft.

 Who Calls the Shots in Packers Draft Room?